Simple Swaps for Greener Music Festivals

 - People sleeping under piles of clothes!

 - Take the train or share lifts.
-Most festivals offer shuttle buses or discounts for public transport users.
+Most festivals offer shuttle buses.

 - Bring a refillable water bottle (most festivals offer water stations).